Mary Yee: Biography

-Yee was born in 1897 in an adobe house near Santa Barbara, California, the home of her grandmother.
-In the late 1890s, Yee was one of only a handful of children brought up to speak any Chumash language.
+Mary Rowe-Yee was born in 1897 in an adobe house near Santa Barbara, California, the home of her grandmother.
+In the late 1890s, Mary was one of only a handful of children brought up to speak any Chumash language.
 She memorized several old Chumash stories.

-In her fifties, Yee began to take part in the analysis, description, and documentation of her language, for many years working closely with the linguist John Peabody Harrington, who had also worked with Yee's mother Lucretia García and her grandmother Luisa Ignacio.
+In her fifties, Mary Yee began to take part in the analysis, description, and documentation of her language, for many years working closely with the linguist John Peabody Harrington, who had also worked with Mary's mother Lucretia García and her grandmother Luisa Ygnacio.
 Yee and Harrington corresponded with each other in Chumash.
 After retiring in 1954, Yee worked with Harrington nearly every day.
 She also worked with linguist Madison S. Beeler.
 Over the course of her work she became a linguist in her own right, analyzing paradigms and word structure.

 Yee's story appears in the documentary film, 6 Generations: A Chumash Family History (2010) which was co-written by her daughter Ernestine Ygnacio-De Soto.
 Posthumously, she published a children's book, The Sugar Bear Story (2005), illustrated by her daughter Ernestine Ygnacio-De Soto.